Term used to refer to the "middle class." In the 19th century concept of class

 Russian Czar from 1801 to 1825.
 He briefly allied with

-against him.
+.
 Though Alexander

 envisioned himself as an "enlightened despot", Metternich managed to move

 him towards becoming a Reactionary after the Congress of Vienna in 1815.